Apollo2233/mission-link-veteran-intake-tool/README.md

 ![Service Map](screenshots/mission-link-service-map.png)

 The Service Connection Map helps visualize connections between service events and claimed conditions.
+## Why This Project Exists

+Many veterans struggle with the complexity of the VA disability claims process due to documentation requirements and service connection evidence.

+Mission Link was created to explore how structured case management tools could simplify that process by organizing intake information, tracking readiness levels, and improving coordination across teams assisting veterans.
 ## Technology

 Mission Link was prototyped using Base44, a rapid development platform used to design workflow-driven applications and operational dashboards.